IFRCGo/ecv-toolkit/app/_disease/disease-10_en.md

 ### Transmission

-- Touching the mouth with hands or objects (for example, toys) that are contaminated by the faeces of a person infected with polio.
+- Touching the mouth with hands or objects (for example, toys) that are contaminated by the stools of a person infected with polio
-- Drinking water or food contaminated by the faeces of a person infected with polio.
+- Drinking water or food contaminated by the stools of a person infected with polio

 ### Symptoms

-- Starts with fever, tiredness, headache, vomiting, stiffness of the neck or back, or pain or stiffness in the arms or legs.
+- Starts with fever, tiredness, headache, vomiting, stiffness of the neck or back, or pain or stiffness in the arms or legs
-- Symptoms of ‘acute flaccid paralysis’ or AFP are: sudden loss of reflexes (movement), severe muscle aches or weakness, and loose and floppy arms and legs.
+- Symptoms of "acute flaccid paralysis" or AFP are: sudden loss of reflexes (movement), severe muscle aches or weakness, and loose and floppy arms and legs
-- About one in 200 people with polio is permanently paralysed (unable to move).
+- About one in 200 people with polio is permanently paralysed (unable to move)
-- Among those paralysed, up to a tenth (10%) die because the virus affects the muscles that help them breathe.
+- Among those paralysed, up to a tenth (10 per cent) die because the virus affects the muscles that help them breathe

 ### Prevention

-- Routine vaccination.
+- Routine vaccination
-- Hand washing with soap (especially after using the toilet or cleaning a child).
+- Hand washing with soap (especially after using the toilet or cleaning a child)
-- Use of appropriate sanitation facilities (sound, clean latrines with proper faecal sludge management).
+- Use of appropriate sanitation facilities (sound, clean latrines with proper faecal sludge management)
-- Social mobilization and behaviour change communication.
+- Social mobilization and behaviour change communication

 ### Vulnerable people